msamsami/airflow-template/README.md

 This is a template project to use Apache Airflow for scheduling and monitoring workflows.
 It covers how DAGs and operators are defined, scheduled, and run using Airflow.
-The deployment is also included using Docker Compose.
+The deployment is also included using Docker Compose which also creates a separate container for PostgreSQL database.

 ## Deployment